 Airbnb Co-Host: Beginner’s Guide

-Co-hosts help Airbnb listing owners take care of their rental property and guests.
+Co-hosts assist Airbnb listing owners in managing their rental properties and accommodating guests.
 They’re often a family member, neighbor, trusted friend, or someone the host has hired to help with the listing.
+In some countries, such as the US, the UK, Australia, and Canada, listing owners can utilize the Airbnb Co-Host Network to find experienced local co-hosts who can take care of their property and guests.

 How to Add a Co-Host on Airbnb